 Ir para o conteúdo

-ICT Electronic Government
+ICT in Government

-Survey objectives
+Survey Objectives

 In 2010, a special edition of the survey was conducted.
 This edition investigated the use of electronic government services by citizens and enterprises in Brazil, mapping access opportunities and barriers.